 Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
 FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
-Within 2 seconds of the door closing, the locomotive bell begins chiming, the diesel engine sounds come on and the air compressor pumps start.
-After approximately 7 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
+Within 2 seconds of the door closing, the locomotive will sound 2 or 3 short horn blasts, depending on departing direction, the diesel engine sounds come on and the air compressor pumps start.
+After approximately 7 chimes of the bell, the engine begins moving with the bell continuing to ring another 7 chimes before automatically turning off.
 Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the horn as usual.